 No matter how you design your resume it has been able to pass a few simple tests.
 The first is that it needs to look good in color and black & white since you never know how it is going to be printed by a potential employer.
 I even go so far as to fax my resume a few times to myself to see how the typeface and type sizing holds up in conditions like that.
 Next is that needs to be easy to scan the first time someone reads it they probably won’t read every word so make sure the most important things and major sections easily stand out.
 The last is that you need to make your resume in multiple formats – most common will be PDF, Microsoft Word, and LinkedIn.
 You have to do this because ideally you will be able to email a PDF copy of your resume to your potential employer but there are a lot of cases where you have to paste it into an online application or you have to send them your LinkedIn profile.
 In those cases, you have to be sure that your resume will communicate jut as well as when you were able to nit pick every detail for the PDF version.
 I find that making the three version at once is the easiest because it lets me make adjustments that will work in all three formats and then I have them all done when I need them.

 The reality is that just like the creative process, leadership styles, and many other critical business skills, writing a resume is a very personal thing with no magic bullet to do it right.
 The answer has to come from personal insights and putting in the time to get it right.
-Hopefully, these starting points will help you go back and look at your resume with fresh eyes so you can go out and get your use it to get your dream job.
+Of course, you could use the services of a company like ARC Resumes to help to guide you in writing your resume if you are really struggling, so remember that’s always an option.
+But hopefully, these starting points will help you go back and look at your resume with fresh eyes so you can go out and get your use it to get your dream job.